Base metals: Galileo goes back to the ’70s for high-grade copper; Minotaur offloads WA nickel

 Galileo will now undertake ground electromagnetic surveying to define targets for drill testing.

-Minotaur Resources (ASX:MEP) has sold its WA nickel assets to Auroch Minerals (ASX:AOU) for $1.5m.
+Minotaur Exploration (ASX:MEP) has sold its WA nickel assets to Auroch Minerals (ASX:AOU) for $1.5m.
 Minotaur will receive $1.4m worth of Auroch shares and $100,000 cash.
 Minotaur said the sale would allow it to focus on its base metals prospects in Queensland and South Australia.

 Tanga Resources (ASX:TRL) has also uncovered high grades of copper up to 5.7 per cent during rock chip sampling — but in Namibia.
 The discovery was made at a new target called “P5”.
 CEO Matthew Bowles said the new copper target further highlights the potential for a new copper discovery to be made at the Hagenhof project.